iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 Fortunately, we're not living in the early 2000's, a time when cheesy Flash site creators using animated banners were all the rage.
 The web platforms of today can help even the most novice restauranteurs create slick, responsive sites with integrated social platforms and menu systems.

-And to make it even easier, here are four platforms you can easily link your domain name to from our [one-click marketplace](https://iwantmyname.com/services).
+And to make it even easier, here are four platforms from our [one-click marketplace](https://iwantmyname.com/services) and a batch of great new generic top-level domains to make your site stand out.

 <!-- /excerpt -->